 – A cash transaction: approximately six weeks.

-- A sale that is contingent on the purchaser applying for and being granted a bond: approximately eight weeks.
+– A sale that is contingent on the purchaser applying for and being granted a bond: approximately twelve weeks.

 Stage 1: The purchase / sale of the property

-Property is traditionally sold by way of a written deed of sale, signed by both the purchaser and the seller, as well as their spouses if they are married in community of property.
-Witnesses need to sign the deed of sale, too.
+Property is traditionally sold by way of a written Offer to Purchase, signed by both the purchaser and the seller, as well as their spouses if they are married in community of property.
+Witnesses need to sign the Offer to Purchase, too.
 A verbal contract for the sale or financing of fixed property is invalid, according to South African law.

-The deed of sale must be carefully examined to ensure that it accurately reflects the parties’ full agreement, especially with regards to the amount payable, the method of payment, all verbal promises made by the seller or his or her estate agent, the incorporation of all special conditions to suit the parties’ particular needs, the time of the buyer’s physical occupation of the property (which may coincide with registration), and the transfer of the property.
+The Offer to Purchase must be carefully examined to ensure that it accurately reflects the parties’ full agreement, especially with regards to the amount payable, the method of payment, all verbal promises made by the seller or his or her estate agent, the incorporation of all special conditions to suit the parties’ particular needs, the time of the buyer’s physical occupation of the property (which may coincide with registration), and the transfer of the property.

-If physical occupation and transfer do not coincide, the deed of sale must specifically provide for occupational rent payable between the dates of occupation and transfer.
-If the sale is subject to the buyer obtaining a bond, this must also be specified in the deed of sale, as must the period within which bond approval must be obtained to avoid the deal being delayed indefinitely.
+If physical occupation and transfer do not coincide, the Offer to Purchase must specifically provide for occupational rent payable between the dates of occupation and transfer.
+If the sale is subject to the buyer obtaining a bond, this must also be specified in the Offer to Purchase, as must the period within which bond approval must be obtained to avoid the deal being delayed indefinitely.

-Stage one is finalised when the agreement / deed of sale is signed by both purchaser and seller.
+Stage one is finalised when the agreement / Offer to Purchase is signed by both purchaser and seller.
 It should be noted that estate agents are not always party to the sale and therefore not obliged to attend the registration process.

-Estate agents have their own deeds of sale, but an attorney can also draft one specifically suited to the needs of the parties concerned.
+Estate agents have their own Offer to Purchase, but an attorney can also draft one specifically suited to the needs of the parties concerned.

 Stage 2: The payment of the deposit

-The purchaser makes an initial payment (deposit) and receives a copy of the deed of sale for his or her records, as does the seller.
+The purchaser makes an initial payment (deposit) and receives a copy of the Offer to Purchase for his or her records, as does the seller.
 Simultaneously, the transferring attorney is furnished with the original deed or agreement of sale, making it possible to draw up the necessary documents.
 Finally, a copy is kept on file by the estate agency concerned.